NasalDaemon/Static-DI/docs/domain-syntax.md

     * Stateful unary: CamelCase
     * Non-unary (sub-domain or sub-cluster): ALL_CAPS
 * Unary-to-unary sub-node connections must use strong arrows `--->>>`, all of which will be made to get stronger as the total number of these connections increases
+* Sink traits are not allowed in domains

 ## Example
 ```